 If you are travelling during the winter months, from November to February, you may want to pack a light sweater or jacket to wear in Madinah, which tends to be fairly cool during the night and the early part of the day.

 For men, the Saudi Thobe / Jubbah and the Indo-Pak Shalwar Qameez are ideal pieces of clothing for everyday wear.
-Thobes / Jubbahs are readily available for purchase throughout Saudi Arabia.
+Thobes / Jubbahs are available for purchase throughout Saudi Arabia.

 - It’s made from a fabric which does not stick to the body nor does it reveal the body’s figure.